Super Bowl LIV: Advertising

 Fox charged between $5 million and $5.6 million for 30 seconds of commercial time during Super Bowl LIV.
 On November 22, 2019, Fox announced that it had sold its entire in-game advertising inventory.
 As part of NFL initiatives to adjust and optimize commercial load during games, Fox aired four breaks per quarter rather than five, but each break was longer.
 Fox's executive vice president of sports sales Seth Winter said these changes had increased the early demand for commercial time during the game.

 Two candidates in the 2020 presidential election bought spots during the game, including the presidential election campaigns of Donald Trump and Democratic candidate Michael Bloomberg.
 The game fell on the eve of the Iowa caucuses, the first major contest of the 2020 Democratic primaries.
 It was reported that due to concerns from other advertisers, only Fox network promos would air alongside the political ads during their respective breaks.
 In contrast to its largest collection of Super Bowl ad buys in 2019, perennial sponsor Anheuser-Busch purchased only four 60-second spots, fewer than previous years.

 The Super Bowl Ad Meter survey conducted by USA Today was won by a Groundhog Day-themed spot for the Jeep Gladiator (tying into the game itself falling on Groundhog Day), starring Bill Murray.
+The A.V.
+Club chose as the best ad of the night one for attorney Darryl Isaacs, whose law firm paid for a large-budget space opera homage.